glucose-biosensor/csharp-postgresql-rest-api/Readme.md

 ## Docker Deployment

-<>`sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin`
+[comment]: `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin`

 - Deployment with Docker is as simple as executing `docker-compose up` which will setup and deploy both DB and Web API.